michae1bo/Personal-Library/README.md

 # Personal Library

-This is based on https://github.com/freeCodeCamp/boilerplate-project-library for the ersonal Library Project on freeCodeCamp
+This is based on https://github.com/freeCodeCamp/boilerplate-project-library for the Personal Library Project on freeCodeCamp